ahmedsheakh25/nagmouz-2.0/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

+⚠️ **IMPORTANT**:
+- Never expose these values in your code
+- Always set environment variables through the Vercel Dashboard
+- Use different Supabase projects/keys for development and production

 ### Testing Supabase Connection

-After deployment, visit `/test` route on both apps to verify Supabase connection is working correctly.
+After deployment, visit `/test` route on both apps to verify:
+- ✅ Supabase connection is working
+- 🔐 Environment variables are secure
+- 📊 Data is being fetched correctly

 ## 🌐 Deployment